billcai/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Computer Vision, Machine Learning
+  - Applied Math, Statistics
-  - JavaScript (ES6+)
+  - Tensorflow, PyTorch
-  - HTML & (S)CSS
-  - React
+  - Flask, SQL, Javascript
-  - Vue
+  - Kubernetes, Docker, Serverless
-  - Node.js
+  - Python, Julia, R
-  - WordPress
+  - AWS Architectures
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Bill, a software engineer based in Singapore.
+I lived in Chicago, Boston, and the Bay Area for 5 years before moving back to Singapore in 2019.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy building machine learning systems that have a real-world impact on people's lives.
+My goal is to build end-to-end ML platforms that engineers enjoy working on, and have positive outcomes for society.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+After graduating from the research-based master's program from [MIT's Center for Computational Engineering](http://cce.mit.edu/), I joined the data science team at [One Concern](https://www.oneconcern.com) to build large-scale computer vision and network modelling systems to estimate impacts of natural disasters.
+I am now working in the [Govtech Singapore](https://www.tech.gov.sg) where we are building a scalable and reliable image and video analytics platform.

+Here's what I've been up to lately: